Bringing and Defending Discrimination Claims

 New York State and New York City generally have broad anti-discrimination laws that protect individuals from unlawful activity in the workplace, including discrimination on the basis of age, race, creed, color, national origin, sexual orientation, military status, sex, gender identity, disability, predisposing genetic characteristics, marital status, familial status, history of criminal conviction, credit score or domestic violence victim status.
 Employers should be aware of state, city, and federal laws, to understand which employment decisions or workplace policies may expose them to potential liability.

-We have experience handling a broad range of workplace discrimination claims.
+As employment litigators, we have experience handling a broad range of workplace discrimination claims.
 Our representation may start with negotiation, before escalating to potential litigation in front of agencies including the New York State Division of Human Rights, the Equal Employment Opportunity Commission, and in state and federal courts.

 A health crisis or condition may impact an employee's ability to perform their job.
 Often, these employees maybe able to perform their essential job functions if they get a "reasonable accommodation," an adjustment in their work situation that accommodates their physical or mental needs.
 Requests for reasonable accommodations are highly fact-specific to the work place, but can include taking leave under the Family and Medical Leave Act, adjustments in work schedule, ability to work remotely, or using an adaptive technology like speech recognition instead of typing.